leohammer123/CTF/hackazon_ctf/Unidentifi3d Flying Object/Readme.md

 ### We know that geeetech A10M is a printer,and it's the flag.
 flag : geeetech A10M<br><br><br>
 ## Layer by Layer
-### Look at the [document](https://en.wikipedia.org/wiki/G-code),we know that gcode is a language that is telling the machine tool what type of action to perform
- So I use [Ultimaker Cura 4.10](https://ultimaker.com/software/ultimaker-cura) to view the file.
+### Look at the [document](https://en.wikipedia.org/wiki/G-code),we know that gcode is a language that is telling the machine tool what type of action to perform.So I use [Ultimaker Cura 4.10](https://ultimaker.com/software/ultimaker-cura) to view the file.